Godflay/portfolio/content/personal/below/below-game/index.de.md

 -CREDITS<br/>
 This game uses some free assets and sounds, respective owners are credited in-game.
 ### patch notes
-tab to keep track of the game's progressg
+tab to keep track of the game's progress
 {{<list limit=10 title=" " where="Type" value="notes">}}